Age-friendly Communities Grant

-Funding is available for up to $25,000 per initiative.
+Funding is available for up to $25,000 for each initiative.

 Requests for the maximum contribution of $25,000 must involve a large-scale, in-depth initiative or provincial initiative.

-Most small-scale community projects receive a maximum contribution of up to $10,000 per initiative.
+Smaller-scale projects can receive a maximum contribution of up to $10,000 for each initiative.

 To apply for a grant, you must be one of the following: